 Security

-7 Encryption Methods To Shield Sensitive Data from Prying Eyes
+6 Encryption Methods To Shield Sensitive Data From Prying Eyes

-Secure your company’s sensitive information and improve your data protection strategy using these encryption methods.
+Secure your company's sensitive information and improve your data protection strategy using these common encryption methods.

 AvatarImg

-7 Encryption Methods To Shield Sensitive Data from Prying Eyes
+6 Encryption Methods To Shield Sensitive Data From Prying Eyes

 What we'll cover

-In this article, we discuss seven powerful encryption methods to secure your small business’s data, followed by a step-by-step process to help you create an effective encryption strategy.
+This article discusses six powerful yet common encryption methods to secure your small business's data and then provides a step-by-step process for creating an effective encryption strategy.
 But before we proceed, let's start with the basics.

 What is data encryption, and how does it work?

-Data encryption can be used for both data in transit and at rest.
-You can combine this data security mechanism with authentication services to ensure only authorized users can access your business data.
+Data encryption methods can be used for data in transit and at rest.
+Combining this data security mechanism with authentication services ensures that only authorized users can access your business data.

-• Asymmetric encryption: Uses two separate keys to encrypt and decrypt data.
-One key is made public (shared with everyone), and the other is kept private (known only to the key’s generator).
-The public key is used to encrypt data, and the private key is used to decrypt it.
+For asymmetric encryption, you use two keys to encrypt and decrypt data.
+One key is made public (shared with everyone), and the other is kept private (known only to the key's generator, making it confidential to anyone else).
+The public key encrypts data, and the private key decrypts it.
+In this case, you won't sacrifice security as you scale.

 1. Advanced Encryption Standard (AES)